mdn/content/files/en-us/web/api/credential_management_api/credential_types/index.md

 ## One-time passwords

-A one-time password (OTP) is an authentication technique in which the website has a means to send messages to a user (such as an email address or a phone number) and uses this to send a unique code to the user, who then must enter the code on the site to prove their control of the communications endpoint.
+A one-time password (OTP) is an authentication technique in which the website sends a unique code to the user via a messaging system such as email or SMS.
+The user must then enter the code on the site to prove their control of the communications endpoint.
 Websites sometimes use this as a second authentication factor in addition to a password.

 The [WebOTP API](/en-US/docs/Web/API/WebOTP_API) defines the {{domxref("OTPCredential")}} interface, which solves a specific usability problem in this exchange: when a user receives the code, they have to open a different application, find the message, then copy the code into a form on the website.
 This is awkward, especially on a mobile device, and especially when the device receiving the message is the same as the device being used to sign into the site.